 - Free and premium plans from $69.99 / year

-OneDrive is an easy to use cloud storage solution offered by Microsoft.
-Its free plan comes with 5 GB storage space.
+OneDrive is an easy-to-use cloud storage solution offered by Microsoft.
+Its free plan comes with 5 GB of storage space.
 The best part about OneDrive is that if you also use Microsoft Office, you can get 1TB of storage and a free subscription to MS Office for only $69.99 per year per user.

 - Offers 5 GB free file storage.

 - Get a complimentary subscription to Office 365 on the paid plans.

 - Apps for secure cloud file storage, file management and file sharing on all your devices.